Floorp-Projects/Floorp/docs/contributing/how_to_contribute_firefox.rst

 The clone should be around 30 minutes (depending on your connection) and the repository should be less than 5GB (~ 20GB after the build).

+If you have any network connection issues and cannot clone with command, try :ref:`Mercurial bundles <Mercurial bundles>`.

 `More
 information <https://developer.mozilla.org/docs/Mozilla/Developer_guide/Source_Code/Mercurial>`__